Cancer and Cats: Misty’s Story

+To pet parents, a cancer diagnosis is scary, and it can escalate quickly.
 Cancer is a disease caused by the rapid division of cells that often form masses or tumors in various parts of the animal.
-It mainly occurs in older pets, and can be found in almost every part of the anatomy, from the bones to the brain.
+While it mainly occurs in older pets, it almost feels like no animal is immune, and can be found in almost every part of the anatomy, from the bones to the brain.

 Some viruses can cause cancer, such as the feline leukemia virus (FeLV), which if left unchecked, can cause lymphosarcoma.
 Vaccinating your cat, keeping it indoors, and scheduling regular checkups can all reduce the chance of contracting FeLV.
 Spaying your cat can prevent feline breast cancer and also decrease overpopulation.
 The risk of feline skin cancer, or squamous cell carcinoma (SCC), can be minimized by reducing the amount of time your cat spends in direct sunlight.
 These are three of the most common feline cancers; keeping your pet at a healthy weight, indoors, and disease-free can all lessen its risk of having cancer.

 Cancer can be a scary surprise for a pet owner.
 If caught early, treatments can greatly improve a pet’s prognosis.
 Always consult with a veterinarian if you are concerned your cat is displaying symptoms of cancer.
-For more on the latest improvements in cancer care, see our Cost of Pet Care Report that details innovation as well as expenditure.
+If your cat has not exhibited any symptoms before enrollment or during the waiting periods, claims for the condition will be covered up to 90%.
+Find out more by getting a free quote today.